jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

    Select it and click :guilabel:`Install plugin` (or :guilabel:`Upgrade` in case you update to a new version)
 #.
 Start the EnMAP-Box via the |icon| icon or from the menubar :menuselection:`Raster --> EnMAP-Box`
+#.
+(Optional): You can download a test/demo dataset via :menuselection:`Project --> Load Example Data`

 .. admonition:: Experimental version